emaesen/blog-template-with-article-photo-video-art-posts/webapp/README.md

 ### @gridsome/source-graphql

 pro:

-  >> a generic plugin that pulls in Strapi's graphql schema as-is.
+- a generic plugin that pulls in Strapi's graphql schema as-is.
 What's present within Gridsome is the same (aside from a namespace) as what's present in Strapi; including the powerfull Dynamic Zone conditional structures.
-  >> any graphql queries that were written in Strapi's graphql explorer can be copied to UI components (with a minor change to take the namespace into account).
+- any graphql queries that were written/tested in Strapi's graphql explorer can be copied to UI components (with a minor change to take the namespace into account).
 This includes conditional logic to handle Strapi's Dynamic Zones.

 con:

-  >> Gridsome's pagination support doesn't work, since that expects a specific graphql schema structure using `nodes` and `egdes`.
+- Gridsome's pagination support doesn't work, since that expects a specific graphql schema structure using `nodes` and `egdes`.

 ### @gridsome/source-strapi

 pro:

-  >> a specific plugin that gets Strapi data but puts it in a new schema structure, using `nodes` and `egdes`.
-  >> Gridsome's build-in pagination support works.
+- Gridsome's build-in pagination support works.

 con:

+- the plugin places Strapi data in a new schema structure, using `nodes` and `egdes`.
-  >> the plugin does not support Strapi's Dynamic Zones.
+- the plugin does not support Strapi's Dynamic Zones.
 Instead it collapses the possible choices into one, and the others are absent.
 A UI component can only query one possible choice.

 ### Choice

 The choice between the two plugins currently is the choice between adding a custom pagination implmentation to the UI, or adding a solution to Strapi to integrate the possible choices of Dynamic Zones into a fixed schema structure.

-Since this concept project is aimed at small to medium scale personal websites, with a manageable amount of data, I have opted for the custom pagination and use `source-graphql`.
+Since this template project is aimed at small to medium scale personal websites, with a manageable amount of data, I have opted to build a custom pagination and use `source-graphql`.